the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Package_management_systems"></a>
 ## Package management systems

-Package managers, as you may deduce, manage and keep track of the different software packages (and their versions) that you install in an environment.
+Package managers install and keep track of the different software packages (and their versions) that you use within an environment.
 There are quite a few to choose from, for example Yum, Zypper, dpkg, and Nix (which will be mentioned briefly later in the [Binder](#Binder_section) section).
 We're going to focus on [Conda](https://conda.io/en/latest/), which has a number of useful functionalities.

 <a name="What_does_Conda_do"></a>
 ### What does Conda do?